brianz/blog/content/post/if-youre-not-using-docker-you-should-be.md

 https://hub.docker.com/_/wordpress/

-If you use the example `docker-compose.yml` all you really need to do is hit the IP address of your host running the Docker deamon and voilá...Wordpress.
+If you use the example `docker-compose.yml` all you really need to do is hit the IP address of your host running the Docker daemon and voilà...Wordpress.
 Just like above, I classify this as throw-away work because I was just playing around and figuring out how to manipulate Wordpress.
 But, the ease and speed at which Docker allows you to spin up a system comprised of multiple components (a PHP/Apache server and MySQL db in this case) is incredible.
 Wordpress isn't even that